-Step 1: Plan the operation including heights, operational volume and apply a 1:1 Buffer.
-You must ensure that your flight route is within 120 m horizontally and 100 ft vertically of a structure unless you are operating VLOS for this portion.
+Step 1: Plan the operation including heights, operational volume and apply a 1:1 buffer.
+You must ensure that your flight route is < 400 ft AGL.
 Flight area must include an area for an RPA issue called a contingency area.